The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

 For a black hole accretor, the accretion disc is expected to extend in to the innermost stable circular orbit (\risco) at high accretion rates.
 This is set purely by the mass and spin of the black hole, neither of which can be changing significantly over the course of the observations considered here, so the inner regions of the accretion flow would be expected to have a constant inner radius even if the accretion rate onto the black hole changes. \risco\ would therefore be a natural candidate for the smaller of the two potential stable radii in \ngc\ ($R_{\rm{in,2}}$; we note again that, even if $L \propto T^{2}$ for these observations, this would imply a stable inner radius if the disc is in the advection-dominated regime).
 Indeed, the rough estimates for the absolute value of this radius are appropriate for the innermost stable circular orbit of a typical 10\,\msun\ black hole, depending on its spin.

 However, in contrast to \risco, based on standard accretion theory the spherization radius is expected to scale with the accretion rate, \ie \rsp\ $\propto$ $\dot{m}$ (where $\dot{m}$ is the accretion rate in units of the Eddington accretion rate; \citealt{Shakura73, Poutanen07}).
 The trapping radius is also expected to have a similar dependence, \ie \rtrap\ $\propto$ $\dot{m}$ (\citealt{Lasota16rev}).
 Should the lower-temperature track exhibit a constant radius, and be related to either of these radii in the flow, this would imply that the accretion rate is constant.
 However, changes in \mdot\ are almost certainly required to produce the flux and temperature variations observed.
 Allowing instead for a varying emitting radius that increases with luminosity, as would be expected for both \rsp\ and \rtrap, we can write $R \propto L^{\delta}$ (where $\delta > 0$), and show that in this case $L \propto T^{4/(1-2\delta)}$ (assuming $L \propto R^{2}T^{4}$, since we are considering the regions outside \rtrap).
-This scenario should again steepen the observed luminosity--temperature relation away from $L \propto T^{4}$.
-We may therefore expect the lower temperature track to have a steeper luminosity--temperature relation than the higher temperature track if this is associated with either \rsp\ or \rtrap, particularly if the inner regions vary as $L \propto T^{2}$.
+This scenario should either again steepen the observed luminosity--temperature relation away from $L \propto T^{4}$ (for $0 < \delta < 0.5$) or even reverse the trend such that $L_{\rm{obs}}$ and $T$ are anti-correlated (for $\delta > 0.5$).
+Given that positive correlations are observed, we may therefore expect the lower temperature track to have a steeper luminosity--temperature relation than the higher temperature track if this is associated with either \rsp\ or \rtrap, particularly if the inner regions vary as $L \propto T^{2}$.
 Although the data do not obviously require this, given the limited observations we cannot exclude this possibility (and there is maybe a weak hint that this is the case for the results from the magnetic model).
 However, if the effects of e.g. beaming are more pronounced for the higher-temperature track, then this difference could be reduced.

 Assuming that the \diskbb\ component comes from the disc/wind at the transition to the super-Eddington flow at \rsp, one interesting possibility is therefore that we are seeing a further transition in the disc at \rtrap\ manifested in the behaviour of the \diskpbb\ component.
 The decreased variability at high energies could then be a result of higher accretion rates leading to both stronger winds and increased photon trapping, such that mass accretion rate fluctuations in the outer disc lead to a much weaker response than would naively be expected from the inner regions, as discussed in \cite{Middleton15}.
 This could also be qualitatively similar to the high-energy `saturation' effects discussed by \cite{Feng19}.